romanwixinger/profiles-rest-api/README.md

 ## REST-API documentation

 In the following, all possible requests to the API are listed with links to their documentation.
 The requests are grouped according to their underlying model and arranged after increasing complexity.
+Note that the views below are custom views which do not correspond directly to the views shown in [here](https://us-east-2.console.aws.amazon.com/console/home?region=us-east-2) when opened in the browser.
+The custom views have an additional _/custom-_ part in the url.

 * UserProfile: [POST](https://github.com/romanwixinger/profiles-rest-api/blob/master/documentation/UserProfilePOST.md) and
 [GET](https://github.com/romanwixinger/profiles-rest-api/blob/master/documentation/UserProfileGET.md) user profiles.